-Adventure Dynamics organizes a 12 day trek to climb Mt Das Dashen in the Ethopian Simien Mountains.
+Adventure Dynamics organizes a 12 day trek to climb Mt Ras Dashen in the Ethopian Simien Mountains.
 At 4620m you will pass through Villages along the way and visit this area know at the Grand Canyon of Africa.
+Trekking in Ethiopia is an amazing beautiful experience!

 Airport transfers and transport.